56130500212Songpol/Spreading_of_Fire/README.md

 **Aims**
 * Create an application that can simulate fire spreading in the forest.
 Use the knowledge related to GUI.
-* In application, user can customize value of variable and interact with application by using JButton, JRadiobutton, and JSlider.
+* In application, user can customize value of variable and interact with application by using JButton, JTextField, JRadiobutton, and JSlider.

 <br>
 **Methodologies**